agrawal-sandesh/Full-stack/README.md

-# mern-stack-by-sandesh
+# infosys-mern-stack
-A complete package for web development from sratch by Sandesh
+A complete package for web development by Sandesh